clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 These hazards are not exclusive to threads and can happen with OS processes, runtime processes and any other executaion processes.
-They are also not specific to a particular runtime or VM (e.g. the JVM) or programming language.
+They are also not specific to a particular runtime or VM (e.g., the JVM) or programming language.
 Admittedly, some languages make it significantly easier to write corrent, safe concurrent programs, but none are completely immune to concurrency hazards.
 More often than not,